eBay/FGrav/README.md

 ![FlameGraph Diff Example](img/FGDiff.png?
 "FlameGraph Diff Example")

-Selection between which graph to choose is done by cicking on the title:
+Selection between which graph to choose is done by clicking on the title:
 ![FlameGraph Diff Selection Example](img/FGDiff_select_graph.png?
 "FlameGraph Diff Selection Example")

 After choosing the first graph, we get framges based on the first measurement: